shabaj-ahmed/SAR_for_habit_formation/README.md

 sudo ./chipper/start.sh
 ```

-This will install and set up Wire Pod, an open-source server for activating the vector robot.
 Once it has completed installing, in the terminal you should see something similar to:

 ```
 Initializing variables